 He reshaped popular music by weaving complex poetry and social commentary into three-minute songs, becoming the voice of a generation.

-Born Robert Zimmerman in Duluth, Minnesota, Bob Dylan’s journey began in the folk clubs of Greenwich Village, where he absorbed the traditions of Woody Guthrie.
-His early work was steeped in protest, but he soon shattered expectations, plugging in an electric guitar at the 1965 Newport Folk Festival to a chorus of boos.
-This act of defiance signaled a relentless artistic evolution that would see him cycle through phases of country, gospel, and blues, always on his own terms.
-More than a musician, Dylan became a cultural seismograph, his lyrics—dense, allusive, and philosophical—challenging what a pop song could say.
-His influence is immeasurable, a Nobel Prize in Literature affirming that his words transcended music to become part of the world’s literary fabric.
+Bob Dylan won the 2016 Nobel Prize in Literature for his lyrics.
+Born Robert Zimmerman in Duluth, Minnesota, he started in the folk clubs of Greenwich Village, absorbing Woody Guthrie's traditions.
+His early work was steeped in protest, but he shattered expectations by plugging in an electric guitar at the 1965 Newport Folk Festival to a chorus of boos.
+That act of defiance signaled a relentless artistic evolution.
+He cycled through phases of country, gospel, and blues, always on his own terms.
+His dense, allusive, and philosophical lyrics challenged what a pop song could say.
+Dylan became a cultural seismograph, his words entering the world's literary fabric.

 1928–1945